rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.GetPublicIP"></a>
 ## *GetPublicIP [<sup>method</sup>](#head.Methods)*

-It allows either zero parameter or with only interface and ipv6 parameter to determine WAN ip address.
+It allows either zero parameter or with only interface and ipversion parameter to determine WAN ip address.

 ### Events